Privacy statement on the protection of personal data in relation to the Galileo Green Lane application

 Information on the storage locations and retention period of data:

 Personal data is stored electronically on the servers of the GSA contractors.
-These servers are located in the EU and abiding by the necessary security provisions.
+In the EU, with the exception of the GSA contractor in charge of providing cloud hosting servers (analysed in the section below).

 Data deletion process: